Ancaster incident: Grand jury investigation and criminal trial

 In April 1828, a grand jury was established to determine if criminal charges should be given to the perpetrators: the case was called King vs. Simons et al. During the proceedings, the jury received evidence that implicated others in the attack; it is unknown how this information was obtained.
 The grand jury recommended criminal indictments for ten defendants, administered by the attorney general of Upper Canada and submitted to the Court of the King's Bench.
 The defendants were the three named in the civil trial (Simons, Hamilton and Robertson), the four who refused to testify as witnesses in the trial (MacNab, Chewett, Gurnett and Steven) and three other defendants: John Law, Peter H. Hamilton, and John D. McKay.

-The Gore county magistrates and the accused insisted that the criminal case be tried in the local courts, as this would allow the defendants' friends to control the process.
+The Gore District magistrates and the accused insisted that the criminal case be tried in the local courts, as this would allow the defendants' friends to control the process.
 MacNab argued during King vs. Simons et al that Rolph was trying to bypass the local court system to discredit the named defendants and characterize the attack as a government-sanctioned riot conducted by local officeholders.
 The accused also wanted the trial to start shortly after the indictments were announced, which could only happen if the case was heard at the local courts.
 John Rolph argued that his brother, as prosecutor in the case, had the right to take time to prepare for the trial.
 He also argued that the jury should be able to issue a ruling without undue pressure from the judge.
 The judge twice ordered the jury to leave the courtroom and consider the arguments.
 When they returned the first time, they reissued the indictment; when they returned the second time, they admonished the court for not transmitting their ruling.